grimmjulian/scorehelper/tests/testthat/_snaps/routine.md

-# as.data.frame works for routine
+# routine output as data.frame works

     Code
       as.data.frame(new("Routine"))